VideoGPT

 A realistic example of what this looks like

-Imagine a large product and training library with hundreds of videos, release briefings, troubleshooting clips, and attached PDFs.
+Imagine a product, training, or support library with hundreds of videos, release briefings, troubleshooting clips, workflow walkthroughs, and attached PDFs.
 Users do not want to browse all of it.
 They want to ask one question and reach the right source fast.

 Example question